ipr/qXpkLib/xadLZX/README.txt

-LZX-archive uncompression in reusable library.
+xadLZX - LZX-archive uncompression in reusable library.

 Summary:
 Library in Qt&C++ for handling LZX-archive files.